 To demonstrate the role of Islamic accounting and finance in decision making.

 - To apply Islamic accounting and finance principles in corporate reporting.

 - To plan a company’s operating, financing and investing needs based on available instruments and financial markets offerings in Islamic finance.

 - To construct a portfolio of Islamic wealth management, corporate zakat, waqf and tax

 - To enhance corporate performance beyond profitability.

-The CIPA program is designed for Senior Managers, Business Executives, Accountants and those who have an Accounting and/or Finance background or an ICMA approved professional accounting qualification.
+The CIPA program is designed for Senior Managers, Business Executives and Accountants who have an Accounting and/or Finance background or an ICMA approved professional accounting/finance qualification.

 The Certified Islamic Public Accountant (CIPA) Qualification will be awarded upon completion of: